Health, safety and privacy are paramount for Kennedy Krieger Institute.

 - Have traveled outside the U.S. in the past 21 days

-- Have a fever, cough, shortness of breath, sore throat, chills, muscle aches, headache, diarrhea and loss of taste or smell, nausea/vomiting, new onset runny nose/congestion, and new onset fatigue(unexplained)
+- Have a fever, cough, shortness of breath, sore throat, chills, muscle aches, headache, diarrhea and loss of taste or smell, nausea/vomiting, runny nose/congestion, and unexplained fatigue.

-- Have had close contact with someone confirmed COVID-19
+- Have had close contact with someone with confirmed COVID-19 or COVID-19 symptoms

 - Have been tested for COVID-19